tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 There are two versions of MuSig, that are provably secure, which differ based on the number of communication rounds:

-1. Three-round MuSig only relies on the Discrete Logarithm (DL) assumption, on which ECDSA (Elliptic Curve Digital Signature Algorithm) also relies
+1. Three-round MuSig only relies on the Discrete Logarithm (DL) assumption, on which Elliptic Curve Digital Signature Algorithm (ECDSA) also relies
 2. Two-round MuSig instead relies on the slightly stronger One-More Discrete Logarithm (OMDL) assumption

 ### Key Aggregation